-In 2019, Sue was made an Honorary Fellow of the Royal Photographic Society, and an Honorary Fellow of the North American Nature Photography Association (NANPA).
+In 2019, Sue was made an Fellow of the Royal Photographic Society, and an Honorary Fellow of the North American Nature Photography Association (NANPA).

 When she is not in some far-flung location Sue lives with her husband Chris Graham in North Wales, UK.